 Anyone who brings a lawsuit seeking money for their injuries must prove that someone else was negligent.
 Negligence means that someone failed to act as a reasonable person would in the same situation and caused an injury because of their carelessness.
 The negligent party could be a person, a business, or even a government agency.

-To prove negligence, a local burn attorney at Ostroff Injury Law will demonstrate that:
+To prove negligence, a local burn attorney at Ostroff Godshall Injury and Accident Lawyers will demonstrate that:

 - The responsible party owed you a duty